Categories

 Tristan Selke

-Tristan Selke was born in Brisbane, Australia, and embarked on his musical journey from a young age.
-His formative education took place at the prestigious Stoliarsky School of Music which laid the foundation for his understanding of music.
+Tristan Selke is a Brisbane-based violinist, orchestral musician and arts professional.
+He was born in Brisbane, Australia, and embarked on his musical journey from a young age.
+His formative education took place at the Stoliarsky School of Music.

 For roughly a decade, Tristan served as Concertmaster of the Tagiev Chamber Orchestra, performing in renowned venues such as the Sydney Opera House and Carnegie Hall.
 The orchestra’s international tours took them to Finland, Germany, Spain, Estonia, China, and the USA.

-Tristan pursued advanced studies at the Queensland Conservatorium under the tutelage of Michele Walsh, earning a Bachelor of Music.
-His dedication and talent were recognised with him being awarded as a prize-winner of the Ronald Clifford Davis Violin Prize in both 2007 and 2010.
-Throughout this time, he participated in masterclasses with illustrious violinists Rudolf Koelman, Berent Korfker, Gregory Lee, and Ilya Konovolov.
-He also joined the Australian Youth Orchestra on their 2010 tour and subsequently performed with the Sydney Sinfonia program.
+Tristan pursued his studies at the Queensland Conservatorium under the tutelage of Michele Walsh, where he was awarded a Bachelor of Music.
+During this time he became prize-winner of the Ronald Clifford Davis Violin Prize in both 2007 and 2010.
+He also participated in masterclasses with illustrious violinists such as Rudolf Koelman, Berent Korfker, Dr Gregory Lee, and Ilya Konovolov.
+He was also involved with the Australian Youth Orchestra for various seasons, including their 2010 tour, as well as with the Sydney Sinfonia program run by Sydney Symphony Orchestra.

-Tristan’s journey continued, performing with the Australian International Symphony Orchestra Institute orchestral program in Hobart, where he was subsequently awarded a scholarship from the University of Tasmania.
+Tristan went on to perform with the Australian International Symphony Orchestra Institute program in Hobart, where he was subsequently awarded a scholarship from the University of Tasmania.
 Under the guidance of Jun Yi Ma and Jeremy Williams, he earned a Graduate Certificate in Music (Orchestral) and a Graduate Diploma of Professional Music Practice.
 There he performed in chamber music masterclasses with the Eldering Ensemble and the Doric String Quartet, leading to being awarded a Graduate Assistantship with the University of Oklahoma.
 Additionally, he was invited to perform with the Britten-Pears Orchestra in Suffolk during their 2013 performance of Peter Grimes.